 SCoNDO - the closing workshop

-The "Students' Conference on Nonlinear and Discrete Optimization" takes place annually in July.
-Here, the participants of both seminars "Case Studies in Discrete Optimization" and "Case Studies in Non-Linear Optimization" present their projects and subsequent results in a scientific talk open to the general public.
-The conference dinner rounds off the event.
+SCoNDO, the "Students' Conference on Nonlinear and Discrete Optimization" takes place once a year in summer.
+Here, the participants of the two courses "Case Studies Discrete Optimization" and "Case Studies Nonlinear Optimization" present their projects and present their results in a short public scientific talk.

 Our cooperation partners